 A regular speaker in industry and legal professional circles, Howard volunteers extensively.
 He was appointed to the Board of Directors of The 34th Street Partnership in 2021, The Outreach Project in 2013, which provides treatment for adolescents struggling with alcohol and drug abuse; The Bridge in 2012 and its Executive Committee in 2017, which provides services for adults with mental illness and Children-At-Play in 2010, a preschool program for children with disabilities.
 He previously served on the Board of Trustees of the Solomon Schechter Day School of Raritan Valley (SSDSRV) for ten years and its Executive Committee for five years.
 Howard has been honored by Project Outreach, The Bridge, and SSDSRV for his commitment and devotion to these organizations.

 A graduate of Hofstra Law School, Howard is admitted to practice law in New York State, as well as the Southern and Eastern Districts of New York, the United States Court of Appeals for the Second Circuit and the Supreme Court of the United States.
-Howard is also member of the New York State Bar Association, the American Bar Association and the Real Estate Board of New York.
+Howard is also member of the New York State Bar Association, and the Real Estate Board of New York.